eclipsesource/tabris-js-docs/docs/3.0/selector.md

 page.find('Button')
 ```

-... or only the button within the composite...
+...or only the button within the composite...

 ```js
 page.find('Composite > Button')